roelDev13/chat-app/README.md

 # Chat-App

+## Overview
+This is a simple chat application made using React, Node JS, HTML/CSS, and WebSockets.
+The premise of this project was to learn how to use WebSockets to be able to have interactions in real time with another user, in which a chat application came to mind being that it covers all of the topics mentioned.

 ## Setting Up
 Before starting up the application, open your client and server folders and install all the dependencies by running:
 ```md